georgepol01/SyncSage_Spring_Boot_App/README.md

   **6. Adjust the Scheduler** (Optional):

-  - In the EmailMonitoringService class, you can customize how often the email monitoring scheduler runs.
-For example, adjust the interval with @Scheduled(fixedDelay = 10000) to set the desired delay in milliseconds.
+  - In the EmailMonitoringService class, you can customize the frequency of the email monitoring scheduler by adjusting the interval.
+For instance, you can use the @Scheduled(fixedDelay = 10000) annotation to set a delay of 10,000 milliseconds (10 seconds) between executions.
+It’s advisable to avoid using very short intervals, as frequent requests may trigger security alerts from Airbnb due to the high volume of requests in a brief period.

   **7. Build and Run the Application**:

   - After setting up all configurations, build the application using your IDE or a command-line tool.
   - Run the application, and SyncSage will begin monitoring emails and synchronizing your listings automatically.

-Please note that you'll need to manually enter your Airbnb credentials during the process and ensure any pop-ups on GMX.com are closed, as the app relies on the Chrome profile for maintaining session information.
+**Please note** that you'll need to manually enter your Airbnb credentials during the process and ensure any pop-ups on GMX.com are closed, as the app relies on the Chrome profile for maintaining session information.